dotnet/roslyn-analyzers/docs/NetCore_GettingStarted.md

 - Analyzer implemented to work for C# and VB.
 	- Unit tests for C#
 		- All scenarios covered.
+		- Prefer markup syntax for the majority of tests.
+		- If your analyzer has placeholders in the diagnostic message and you want to test the arguments, write a smaller number of tests using the `VerifyCS.Diagnostic` syntax to construct specific diagnostic forms.
 	- Unit tests for VB.
 		- Obvious positive and negative scenarios covered.
 		- If the implementation uses any syntax-specific code, then all scenarios must be covered.
 - Fixer implemented for C#, using the language-agnostic APIs if possible.
 	- If the fixer can be entirely implemented with language-agnostic APIs `(IOperation)`, then VB support is essentially free.
 	- With a language-agnostic fixer, apply the attribute to indicate the fixer also applies to VB and add mainline VB tests.
 	- If language-specific APIs are needed to implement the fixer, the VB fixer is not required.
+	- Do not separate analyzer tests from code fix tests.
+If the analyzer has a code fix, then write all your tests as code fix tests.
+		- Calling VerifyCodeFixAsync(source, source) verifies that the analyzer either does not produce diagnostics, or produces diagnostics where no code fix is offered
+		- Calling VerifyCodeFixAsync(source, fixedSource) verifies the diagnostics (analyzer testing) and verifies that the code fix on source produces the expected output
-- Run the analyzer locally against dotnet/runtime [instructions](#Testing-against-the-Runtime-repo).
+- Run the analyzer locally against `dotnet/runtime` [instructions](#Testing-against-the-Runtime-repo).
 	- Use the failures to discover nuance and guide the implementation details.
-	- Run the analyzer against dotnet/roslyn [instruction](#Testing-against-the-Roslyn-repo), and with dotnet/aspnetcore if feasable.
+	- Run the analyzer against `dotnet/roslyn` [instruction](#Testing-against-the-Roslyn-repo), and with `dotnet/aspnetcore` if feasable.
 	- Review each of the failures in those repositories and determine the course of action for each.
+- Document for review: severity, default, categorization, numbering, titles, messages, and descriptions..
 - Document for review: matching and non-matching scenarios, including any discovered nuance.
-- Document for review: severity, default, categorization, numbering, and messages.
 - Document for the new analyzer and rules on [MicrosoftDocs](https://github.com/microsoftDocs/visualstudio-docs-pr/). (need permission, [instructions](#Adding-documentation-for-new-CA-rules)).
 Documentation PR must be submitted within **ONE WEEK** of the rule implementation being merged.
 - PR merged into roslyn-analyzers.
 - Failures in dotnet/runtime addressed.